-The Amazing Me Project is an evidence-based program designed to help children between the ages of 9 and 11 build self-esteem, body confidence, and eliminate weight-based bullying and teasing.
+The Amazing Me Program is an evidence-based program designed to help children between the ages of 9 and 11 build self-esteem, body confidence, and eliminate weight-based bullying and teasing.
 This school-based curriculum satisfies national educational health requirements and provides tools for teachers to implement in 4th and 5th grade classrooms.

 Funded by the Dove Self-Esteem Project, we are now partnering with schools in the Phoenix Metropolitan Area to pilot the curriculum in 4th and 5th grade classrooms.
 With this pilot study, our goal is to help children build self-esteem and body confidence.
-We also want to learn more about how the Amazing Me Project works with different teachers, students, and classrooms.
+We also want to learn more about how the Amazing Me Program works with different teachers, students, and classrooms.

 Interested Schools and School Districts